23o4i7/Sean-Sejin-Docs/docs/createDiscordAccount.md

 ---
 layout: default
-title: Create a New Discord Account
+title: Create a Discord Developer Account
 nav_order: 2
 ---

-# Creating a New Discord Account
+# Creating a Discord Developer Account
 {: .no_toc }

 ## Table of Contents